 Thankfully, meditation can help.
 One of the most immediate benefits of meditation is that it makes us more aware.
 Therefore, when you meditate you will be more aware of how other people in your ensemble are performing.
 And this will help to improve both your communication skills and your leadership skills.

-In case it isn’t obvious yet, there are massive benefits of meditation for performers.
+In case it isn’t obvious yet, there are massive advantages of meditation for performers.
 When you meditate you help your brain and body to work in peak condition.
-And that can only be a good thing.
-This is why, as well as taking singing, acting, dancing, and music lessons, you might also like to take an online meditation lesson with me.
+And that is a very good thing.
+So, to put it simply, as well as taking singing, acting, dancing, and music lessons, you should probably also take a meditation lesson with me.

 “My goal is to provide the most authentic meditation sessions so you can harness the power of your own mind for personal transformation” – Paul Harrison